 Trim Level Breakdown

-The Mazda3 sedan is offered in seven separate trim levels.
+The Mazda3 sedan is offered in six separate trim levels.

 The 3i Sport adds Bluetooth connectivity, cruise control, a CD player and a 60/40 split folding rear seat.